-Selling your unused stuff that is cluttering your life is an excellent way for you to make extra money to pay bills or to treat yourself to something nice.
+Selling your unused stuff that is cluttering your life is an excellent way for you to make money selling your clutter to pay bills or to treat yourself to something nice.

 It should also give you a sense of satisfaction to know that someone is finally using your clutter.